Are Utilities Included When Renting a Room in Los Angeles?

 -

-Benefits of utilities included
+Benefits of Utilities Included

 -

-Predictable monthly costs
+Predictable monthly expenses

 -

-No separate bills
+No separate utility accounts

 -